The road ahead for reparations

 Rifle Round-Up: Just when you thought it was over

 “If they both opt for department-issued rifles, we’ll need to buy one more,” said John Carmichael in an email just before the Journal went to press, almost as an afterthought.
 He was talking about about two officers at Police Services finishing their training and preparing to be armed with AR-15 rifles.
 Police Services now has ten officers (if you’re keeping up on the math: that’s up from nine, but we’ll get to that).
 Seven rifles were purchased, and one officer brings a personal rifle in to work; that leaves two officers without rifles.
 Why does each officer need their own rifle?
 Carmichael claims that Evergreen police “can’t share weapons,” because they are only certified to use specific guns.
-But rifles were always only one part of a larger story.

 Why did 2008 rifle proposal face more resistance?
 Transparency.

 In 2017, President George Bridges quickly and quietly approved the purchase of AR-15 rifles for campus police, leaving the community to grapple with the implications after the fact.
 This is not the first time Evergreen has confronted the issue of campus police and AR-15 rifles.
-Former Director of Police Services Ed Sorger requested rifles in fall of 2008, ushering in a full year of “forums, dialogues, recommendations, and responses from the Evergreen community,” according to a 2009 Cooper Point Journal article by Madeline Berman.

 "Profs Not Cops": Community protests planned police hiring

-More than a hundred people gathered in front of the library on Wednesday, Nov.
-7th to protest Evergreen’s intention to hire two new police officers while cutting faculty positions.
 The protestors spent forty minutes chanting and waving homemade signs in Red Square while students and faculty gave impassioned speeches.
 They then took their message directly to college administration, moving the rally into President George Bridges’ office and presenting a list of demands.